tcgdecks/tcgdecks.net-website-public/README.md

 # tcgdecks.net-public
 Public facing repository for users of the site to launch issues and document feature requests.
-Release notes and bug fixes will be added to this repository.
+Release notes and bug fixes will be added to this repository!

 * https://tcgdecks.net
 * http://nostalgixhq.com